skyler-guha/rest-solace/README.rst

 Sending messages (for message-VPN in messaging mode):
 -----------------------------------------------------
-(Note: The first 4 functions in this example have async versions as well)
+(Note: The single message sending functions in this example have async versions as well)

 .. code-block:: python